Twisted Metal (2012 video game): The Madness of Dollface

 The third and final arc features Krista Sparks, also known as "Dollface".
 A narcissistic, obsessive, and violent woman seeking to become a famous supermodel, Krista is willing to do anything, including sabotaging and even killing off her competition.
-When she gets injured in a car crash, her perfectionist mind sees that her face has been horribly disfigured, causing her to hide her face behind a mask.
+When she gets injured in a car crash, her perfectionist mind sees that her face has been horribly disfigured, causing her to seek out a doctor; the doctor hides her face behind a mask, promising after six days she will be beautiful again.
+After six days have passed, Krista finds the doctor's office to have vanished, and that the mask will not come off.
 This leads to her entrance into the Twisted Metal tournament, intent on wishing the mask away and resuming her career.
 At the end of the tournament, Krista faces off against Sweet Tooth's Carnival of Carnage, a clown-themed mobile fortress built by fanatical followers of the late Sweet Tooth in his memory.
 Brought before Calypso, she rethinks her wish to be famous rather than free from the mask; thus, Krista wishes to be on "the world's biggest runway", bent on becoming the most famous supermodel in the world.
 Calypso grants this wish by transporting Krista to an airport runway as she failed to specify her wish.
 Krista attempts to run away from a landing airplane, but her boot heel breaks, causing her to trip over and get crushed by the plane's landing gear.
 Ironically, the mask finally comes off upon impact.